JacobNoahGlik/GradeAssistant_PoC/README.md

 #  Possible Considerations for Enterprise Use

 1. ### Security
-   1. ###### Please Note: We do not believe this to be a consideration if you run this code on a local machine in your physical possession.
+   1. ###### Please Note: We do not believe this to be considered if you run this code on a local machine in your physical possession.
    2. We save your `Replicate` token locally in the `token.vault` file using a robust encryption scheme (see `secureparsing.py` for more info).
 Every time the token is read, it is re-encrypted based on the time.
 The time is never saved.
 If this security scheme breaks your corporation's "secure storage standards" (SSS), you may want to consider other solutions.
-      1. A possible solution may be writing it to your operating system's environment variables instead of a local file.
+      1. A possible solution is to write it to your operating system's environment variables instead of a local file.
 This may obfuscate the retrieval process and make it challenging to leak the token accidentally.
       2. Alternatively, if you run this code on a cloud provider's automation account (AWS, Google Cloud, Microsoft Azure, etc), you may want to look into their secret storage manager (SSM).
 They do this for you.
    3. We save your Google `Client ID` and `Client Secret` in an unencrypted json file (`credentials.json`).
 Depending on your corporation's "secure storage standards" (SSS), you may wish to change this.
    4. The Google OAuth 2.0 token is saved locally in `json` form during runtime.
 It is **never** deleted after code execution.
 In theory, an attacker could leverage this old token to generate a new one, but it is unlikely and reduces the general load if saved like we have it set up to be.
-The most viable mitigation tactic would be to remove the file after runtime if you do not project the use of this code for longer than an hour.
+The most viable mitigation tactic would be to remove the file after runtime if you project the use of this code for an hour at maximum.
 2. ### Better AI training
    1. Regarding enhancing AI scores, we recommend editing the `background.txt` file (lines 10 and 12).
 The following changes will impact the AI's scoring performance for all questions.
-To alter the AI's scoring of specific questions, alter the rubric for those specific questions.  **Make sure to update the local `rubric.csv` file if you add it to the one on Google Spreadsheets or delete it locally, and the script will automatically download the rubric from Google Spreadsheets.**
+To alter the AI's scoring of specific questions, modify the rubric for those particular questions.  **Make sure to update the local `rubric.csv` file if you add it to the one on Google Spreadsheets or delete it locally, and the script will automatically download the rubric from Google Spreadsheets.**
       1. Removing instructions like "take into account the flow of the applicant's response and grammar/spelling" will make the AI less stringent with spelling and grammar mistakes.
       2. Adding text like "Applicants must provide examples from their life experience" will make the AI take points off for missing anecdotes.
    2. We send all data (background, rubric, question, submission) in one message.
 This can open the system to malicious, prompt engineering attacks, and may reduce the quality of AI responses.
 A potential mitigation/improvement is training the AI with the background, sending the rubric and question in separate messages, and sending the submission in a final message for grading.
 3. ### Improving API call speed (Multithreading)
-   1. While grading each question, our code calls the Replicate API.
-When calling the API, our code waits for a response before grading the next question.
+   1. While grading each question, our code calls the Replicate API and waits for a response before grading the next question.
 On average, Replicate takes 3 - 5 seconds to reply.
 Depending on the multithreading scheme, running multiple threads or processes may decrease runtime by 80%—95%.
    2. A more straightforward solution may be to run the code at night or over weekends.

 ###### [back to top](#Grade-Assistant-Proof-of-Concept)